martexcoin/colorcore/README.rst

 * **getbalance**: Returns the balance in both martexcoin and colored coin assets for all of the addresses available in your martexcoin Core wallet.
 * **listunspent**: Returns an array of unspent transaction outputs, augmented with the asset ID and quantity of each output.
-* **sendbitcoin**: Creates a transaction for sending martexcoins from an address to another.
+* **sendmartexcoin**: Creates a transaction for sending martexcoins from an address to another.
 * **sendasset**: Creates a transaction for sending an asset from an address to another.
 * **issueasset**: Creates a transaction for issuing an asset.
 * **distribute**: Creates a batch of transactions used for creating a token and distributing it to participants of a crowd sale.